What Is DACA?

 - The policy for renewal will be operated on the terms in place before it was rescinded on Sept.
 5, 2017.

 - DACA stands for Deferred Action for Childhood Arrivals.
-It was established in 2012 by President Obama and allows undocumented individuals who entered the United States as minors to receive a renewable two-year period of “deferred action” or protection from deportation.
+Established in 2012 by President Barack Obama, DACA allows undocumented individuals who entered the United States as minors to receive a renewable two-year period of “deferred action” or protection from deportation.
 Some undocumented students at Columbia and at other colleges and universities in the U.S. have DACA status.

 - DACA status provides protection against deportation.
-Although statements were made during President Trump’s election campaign about ending DACA, the program currently remains in place.
+The program currently remains in place.

 Individuals may be considered undocumented if